v-cakoll/docs.it-it/includes/core-changes/aspnetcore/3.0/sharedfx-all-framework-removed.md

 #### <a name="old-behavior"></a>Comportamento precedente

-Le app possono usare il metapacchetto `Microsoft.AspNetCore.All` per definire come destinazione il Framework condiviso `Microsoft.AspNetCore.All` in .NET Core.
+Le app `Microsoft.AspNetCore.All` potrebbero usare il `Microsoft.AspNetCore.All` metapacchetto per il framework condiviso in .NET Core.Apps could use the metapackage to target the shared framework on .NET Core.

 #### <a name="new-behavior"></a>Nuovo comportamento

-.NET Core 3,0 non include un Framework condiviso `Microsoft.AspNetCore.All`.
+.NET Core 3.0 non `Microsoft.AspNetCore.All` include un framework condiviso.

 #### <a name="reason-for-change"></a>Motivo della modifica

-Il metapacchetto `Microsoft.AspNetCore.All` include un numero elevato di dipendenze esterne.
+Il `Microsoft.AspNetCore.All` metapacchetto includeva un numero elevato di dipendenze esterne.

 #### <a name="recommended-action"></a>Azione consigliata

-Eseguire la migrazione del progetto per usare il Framework `Microsoft.AspNetCore.App`.
-I componenti precedentemente disponibili in `Microsoft.AspNetCore.All` sono ancora disponibili in NuGet.
-Questi componenti vengono ora distribuiti con l'app anziché essere inclusi nel Framework condiviso.
+Eseguire la migrazione `Microsoft.AspNetCore.App` del progetto per utilizzare il framework.
+I componenti precedentemente `Microsoft.AspNetCore.All` disponibili in sono ancora disponibili su NuGet.Components that were previously available in are still available on NuGet.
+Questi componenti vengono ora distribuiti con l'app anziché essere inclusi nel framework condiviso.

 #### <a name="category"></a>Category